-The American Bar Association has prepared an excellent Fact Sheet on Unbundling, also called Discrete Task Representation, or Limited Scopes Services.
+The American Bar Association hosts an extensive Unbundling Resource Center.
+As part of that effort, they prepared this excellent Fact Sheet on Unbundling, also called Discrete Task Representation, or Limited Scopes Services.
 The Fact Sheet is reprinted below:

 What is Unbundling?